PEXANE2/azure-docs.tr-tr/articles/virtual-network/move-across-regions-vnet-portal.md

 ## <a name="delete-the-target-virtual-network"></a>Hedef sanal ağı silme

 Hedef sanal ağı atmak için, hedef sanal ağı içeren kaynak grubunu silersiniz.
-Bunu yapmak için:
+Bunun için:
 1. Azure portal panosunda kaynak grubunu seçin.
 1. **Genel bakış** bölmesinin üst kısmında **Sil**' i seçin.

 ## <a name="clean-up"></a>Temizleme

 Değişiklikleri uygulamak ve sanal ağ taşımayı tamamlamak için kaynak sanal ağını veya kaynak grubunu silersiniz.
-Bunu yapmak için:
+Bunun için:
 1. Azure portal panosunda, sanal ağ veya kaynak grubunu seçin.
 1. Her bölmenin üst kısmında **Sil**' i seçin.